BegumDev/Project-Milestone-2/README.md

     - Prompt messages are displayed throughout to motivate the user once an answer matches or if the time has run out and its game-over.
 - ### Score display.
     - The score is displayed clearly and will increment upon correct answers to keep the user informed of their progress throughout.
-- ### Testimonials COME BACK TO THIS.
-    - XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 - ### Footer links to social media pages opened externally.
     - The minimalistic footer is designed place focus on social media connections with fully navigating links to the external sites.
 Once hovered over the icons, the mouse icon changes showing a clickable hand.
 - ### A guided contact form fully integrated with an email service.